zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 Amorphasyoi.
 Ruphayanam and the four great demons of the fourDedging Figurines Ready.
 Niducaneni, 'is the favorite word.
-Garuchanaya Honours The word is this Nidukanani, 'Nidukanani, Nidukaneni, Nidukanani Supposedly,” “This by me” is something reviews and asks for something, Something is invited and said.
+Garuchanaya Honours The word is this Nidukanani, 'Nidukanani, Nidukaneni, Nidukanani Supposedly," "This by me" is something reviews and asks for something, Something is invited and said.
 'Review' is something quipped, Requested, invited to say 'Manuwi, Deshana
 Karanu Manuwi, Manurements, Manurements, Commentary Manurements, Divide Manage the pros, the pros are measured.

 [APZ 5.2] (#apz5 .2) {#apz5 .2 .ref .apz} "Where is this?
-Reviews by Manualy.”
+Reviews by Manualy."
 Where is this constipation,
 Into the armpits, and also under.

 [Msdiv 6] (#msdiv6) {#msdiv6 .ref .msdiv} (1-6)

 [APZ 6.1] (#apz6 .1) {#apz6 .1 .ref .apz} "Is this question critique,
-“Is this the prophecy, and the mind, the name, and the decipher.
+"Is this the prophecy, and the mind, the name, and the decipher.
 Invited.
-“Ajitha” is the speech of “Ajitha, I say it unto him” He emanates that Brahman in his name.
-“It” is also the prognotion, Mistake, also name name.
-“Tell” is to say.
+"Ajitha" is the speech of "Ajitha, I say it unto him" He emanates that Brahman in his name.
+"It" is also the prognotion, Mistake, also name name.
+"Tell" is to say.
 Published by Deshanamam I keep.
 I'll make a commentary and I'll prop.
 Name of Yamthenek and image In the symbiotic without remaining, the name is the four impurgasios.
-“Image” is the four The great demons are the figures of the four great demons.
+"Image" is the four The great demons are the figures of the four great demons.
 Saving is All things surround without subtracting the omnidirectional omnidirectional Word.
 Do not save this.

-[APZ 6.2] (#apz6 .2) {#apz6 .2 .ref .apz} "is destroyed”.
+[APZ 6.2] (#apz6 .2) {#apz6 .2 .ref .apz} "is destroyed".
 The mucus is constipated.
 Ready.
-“Without leaving the name of a particular place and the image Destructs” is the ConsciousThis is compelled here by the niche.
+"Without leaving the name of a particular place and the image Destructs" is the ConsciousThis is compelled here by the niche.
 Some Sauan Roads There are no ends, except for a book from the connotation of the congenitous consciousness If the constipation is born, then the name is also the image.
 Constipation Jeth, Destruction, and the ways of the Conscious Consciousness of the Conscious Consciousness